Hackness

-Hackness is a village and civil parish in the Scarborough district of the county of North Yorkshire, England.
+Hackness is a village and civil parish in the district and county of North Yorkshire, England.
 It lies within the North York Moors National Park.
 The parish population rose from 125 in the 2001 UK census to 221 in the 2011 UK census.

+From 1974 to 2023 it was part of the Borough of Scarborough; it is now administered by the unitary North Yorkshire Council.

 Heritage

+The name Hackness derives from the Old English hacanæss meaning 'hook shaped promontory or ness'.

 Hackness is mentioned as the site of a double monastery or nunnery by Bede, writing in the early 8th century.
-The present Church of Saint Peter is a Grade I listed building, parts of which date from the 11th century.
+The present St Peter's Church is a Grade I listed building, parts of which date from the 11th century.

-The church also possesses fragments of a high cross dating from the late 8th or early 9th century.
+The church also possesses fragments of Hackness Cross dating from the late 8th or early 9th century.
 These preserve parts of a Latin prayer for Saint Æthelburh and an illegible inscription, apparently in the runic alphabet.

 Hackness Hall and its landscape gardens were created in the 1790s.
 The house, a Grade I listed building, was commissioned by Sir Richard Van den Bempde-Johnstone, who had inherited the estate through his mother.
 A new entrance was added in 1810.
 Fire damage in 1910 was restored under the direction of Walter Brierley.

 Governance

 Hackness & Harwood Dale Group Parish Council covers a total of the six parishes: Broxa-cum-Troutsdale, Darncombe-cum-Langdale End, Hackness, Harwood Dale, Silpho and Suffield-cum-Everley.
+From 1974 to 2023 it was in Scarborough district.